We Appreciate our Volunteers!

 Healthy Aging Workshops and Programs

-The ADRC provides three evidence based workshops and various other programs related to healthy aging.
+The ADRC provides four evidence based workshops and various other programs related to healthy aging.
 See the Healthy Aging page to learn about the three workshops–Stepping On, Powerful Tools for Caregivers, Healthy Living with Diabetes, and Living Well with Chronic Conditions.
 These programs are taught, sometimes, by volunteers that have a passion, experience and continued interest in the topic.
 If you have a background of working with older adults, caregivers and/or individuals with chronic health conditions we may need you!
-To lead each program, all potential leaders must attend a 2-3 day training through the Wisconsin Institute for Healthy Aging.
-Throughout the year we provide other healthy aging programs such as Sip & Swipe Cafes, caregiver support groups, memory cafes and more!
+To lead each program, all potential leaders must attend a virtual training through the Wisconsin Institute for Healthy Aging.
+Throughout the year we provide other healthy aging programs such as caregiver support groups, memory cafes and more!
 We often need volunteers to help with these programs as well!
 Experience needed depends on the program but we are often in need of people with all different backgrounds.
 (Programs are currently online due to COVID-19)

 Polk and Burnett County Dementia Coalition